catseye/shelf/README.md

 Download the file `shelf.sh` and put it somewhere, say `$HOME/shelf.sh`.

-Or better, clone this repo as `$HOME/.shelf`; then the file `shelf.sh` will be at `$HOME/.shelf/shelf.sh`, and you can pull the latest changes.
+Or better, clone this repo as `$HOME/.shelf`; then the file `shelf.sh` will be at `$HOME/.shelf/shelf.sh`, and you can pull the latest changes with `cd $HOME/.shelf && git pull origin master`.

 Then add these four lines to the end of your shell startup script (`.bashrc`, `.bash_profile`, or whatever):